SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

         for the control plane then you will not have enough RAM for a compute node in order to provision a VM instance in the cloud.
         However this is still plenty interesting enough to be worth attempting!
-Alternatively you could opt for a single controller node in a non-HA configuration.
+    *   If you have 6GB you could opt for a single controller node in a non-HA configuration.
     *   If you only have 3 or 4GB, you will be able to run the Crowbar admin node via `vagrant up admin` but nothing else.
 This is not very useful but at least lets you poke around [the Crowbar